Legendarylibr/Seisoai/STRIPE_SETUP.md

 2. Add keys to your deployment platform (Railway, etc.)
 3. Configure webhook endpoint: `https://your-backend-domain.com/api/stripe/webhook`
 4. Redeploy the backend and frontend
-5. Test with a small real payment to verify everything works
+5. Test with a real payment to verify everything works